Had an issue with Spotify? Get a real response.

 - Podcasts removed or limited

-📝 Logged as feedback — not always fixable immediately.
+This is logged as feedback and is not always fixable immediately.

 - Unwanted updates